cesar-ilharco/acl-2020/_pages/program/overview.md

 <tr>
 <td>15:00 - 17:00</td>
 <td><i>
-What’s in the Box?
+What's in the Box?
 An Analysis of Undesirable Content in the Common Crawl Corpus
 </i><br/>
 Alexandra Luccioni and Joseph Viviano
 </td></tr>